BarryZBR03/Email-assistance-agent/README.md

 LLM_API_KEY=your-llm-api-key
 ```

 Provider and model fields are optional.
-Leave them unset to use defaults, or set `LLM_PROVIDER` to an alias such as `codex`, `claude`, or `gemini` when you want a specific provider.
+Leave them unset to use defaults, or set `LLM_PROVIDER` to an alias such as `codex`, `claude`, `gemini` or `deepseek` when you want a specific provider.

 Never commit `.env`, API keys, app passwords, logs, raw email content, or generated outputs.